Hockey Canada sexual assault trial judge says onus of proof for the charges has not been met

-Superior Court Justice Maria Carroccia said the Crown cannot meet its onus of proof for the charges in the case.
-She is still reading the reasons for her decision and hasn’t officially ruled on the charges against each player.
+Superior Court Justice Maria Carroccia said prosecutors could not meet the onus of proof for the charges.
+She was still reading the reasons for her decision and hadn’t officially ruled on the charges against each player.

 The players, who are now between the ages of 25 and 27, were in London at the time for a gala and golf tournament marking their championship victory.